texas-justice-initiative/website-nextjs/content/about-sidebar.md

 We seek to improve understanding through presenting information in a rich context and combining a variety of data.

-We encourage Texas to continue to be a leader in the country in requiring law enforcement to be more transparent.
+We encourage Texas to continue to be a leader in the country in requiring transparency in many aspects of criminal justice and law enforcement.

-We wish to give Texans of all creed more information on how law enforcement agencies and officers operate.
+We wish to give Texans of all creed more information on how criminal justice in Texas operates.

 ### Get Involved